Did My Lender Use Discretionary Commission? A Plain-English Guide for UK Drivers

 headshot of Shannon Smith O'Connell, Operations Director at Reclaim247 Shannon Smith O'Connell

-Did my lender use discretionary commission?
-A guide for UK drivers
+Did my lender use discretionary commission A guide for UK drivers

 If you are researching a PCP claim and wondering whether discretionary commissions were involved, you are not alone.
 Many UK drivers are asking the same question, often years after signing their agreement.
 This uncertainty is common across PCP claims linked to the wider car finance scandal, especially for deals taken out between 2007 and 2024 [1].